 By the virtue of their porous nature, Limestone pavers should be sealed to prevent moisture retention and staining.
 Sealing the stone will retain its beauty and will require minimal maintenance.

-Are Limestone tiles and pavers easy to maintain?
+66. Are Limestone tiles or Limestone pavers easy to maintain?

 Limestone is easy to maintain.
 It is naturally resistant to bacteria and mold making it perfect for bathrooms, kitchens, or other outdoor spaces.
 However, please bear in mind, it is highly porous and hence susceptible to staining.
 Hence Limestone tiles and pavers need to be sealed properly.
 They should be cleaned with mild cleaners because of their sensitivity to acids.